dagargo/overwitch/README.md

 ## Usage

-Overwitch contains two JACK clients, one for the desktop and one for the command line and a recording and playing utility for the command line.
+Overwitch contains three JACK clients, one for the desktop, one for the command line and one to be used as a service.
+Additionally, a recording and playing utilities for the command line are also included.

 Regarding the JACK clients, latency needs to be under control and it can be tuned with the following parameters.